DaniNedo/daninedo.github.io/_posts/2020-02-08-mach-speed-demo.md

 ### The code
 In this post I'm not getting into detail about how JavaScript or p5* work, but you can think of JavaScript as the C++ for web development.
-In fact, the syntax is very similar to C/C++, so if you know any of these lenguages you can start programming in JavaScript relatively easily.
-You don't need any specific environment to exectue the JS scripts, they are executed directly in your favourite browser.
+In fact, the syntax is very similar to C/C++, so if you know any of these languages you can start programming in JavaScript relatively easily.
+You don't need any specific environment to execute the JS scripts, they are executed directly in your favorite browser.
 Without further delays, here goes the code:

 {% highlight js linenos %}